the-events-calendar/the-events-calendar/readme.txt

 = [3.10] 2015-04-30 =

 * Added some changelog formatting enhancements after seeing keepachangelog.com :)
-* Incorporated updated Bulgarian translation files, courtesy of Nedko Ivanov
-* Incorporated new Hungarian translation files, courtesy of Balazs Dobos
 * Updated the Organizer/Venue metabox UI to be more helpful when adding/editing events
 * Added calendar icon to the Admin Bar (Fancy!)
 * Fixed an issue where the Venue state field was displaying for countries other than US
 * Fixed an issue where tooltips were not respecting the Time Range Separator
 * Added the ability to customize the 'Event' label using the new 'tribe_event_label_singular' and 'tribe_event_label_plural' filters (Usage example: http://m.tri.be/tj)
 * Removed all WooTickets CSS from Core
+* Incorporated updated Bulgarian translation files, courtesy of Nedko Ivanov
+* Incorporated new Hungarian translation files, courtesy of Balazs Dobos
+* Incorporated new British English translation files, courtesy of John Browning
+* Incorporated new Slovak translation files, courtesy of Emilia Valova

 = 3.9.1 =